 One of the most haunted places in Louisville KY is the Belle of Louisville, a well known steamboat that is considered to be one of the city’s crowning jewels.

-The ship was previously known as the Idlewind and during World War II, Captain Ben Winters apparently decided to install some gaming tables and slot machines on the boat.
+The ship was previously known as the Idlewind and during World War II, Captain Ben Winters apparently decided to install some gaming tables and slot machines on the ship.

 However, it was soon raided by authorities and the Captain suffered a heart attack during it.
 He passed away in his cabin, but according to employees and visitors he certainly did not leave!

-A number of strange occurrences have been reported in the years sine his death including the main wheel in the pilot house moving on its own despite the bridge being locked down and several crew members have seen the Captain in his dress uniform around the ship.
+A number of strange occurrences have been reported in the years since his death.
+Including the main wheel in the pilot house moving on its own.
+Despite the bridge being locked down and several crew members have seen the Captain in his dress uniform around the ship.